senlin/so-clean-up-wp-seo/readme.txt

 * removes the keyword/description columns on edit Posts/Pages pages
 * removes the overview dashboard widget that was introduced in version 2.3 of the Yoast SEO plugin
 * remove GSC (Google Search Console) nag that was introduced in Yoast SEO 2.3.3
-* remove yst_opengraph_image_warning nag that was sneakily added to the Yoast SEO plugin without adding anything to the changelog
+* remove yst_opengraph_image_warning nag that was added to Yoast SEO 2.1, but we never noticed it before.
+In the changelog it has been described as "validation error", which of course is nonsense, because the world is larger than social media.
+The nag manifests itself by placing thick red borders around your Featured Image as well as a red-bordered warning message when your Featured Image is smaller than 200x200 pixels.

 We support this plugin exclusively through [Github](https://github.com/senlin/so-clean-up-wp-seo/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.